 Far over 100 lifestyle brands are taken over every year.
 While a majority of post-merger integrations fail, here’s what the successful ones have in common.

-As a seasoned CEO and experienced retail executive I’ve been part of my fair share of successful (and less successful) post-merger integrations.
-In my current role, I advise family businesses and financial investors on growing their brands, organically or via acquisition.
+As a seasoned experienced retail executives we have been part of my fair share of successful post-merger integrations.
+In our current roles, we advise family businesses and financial investors on growing their brands, organically or via acquisition.
 Although the backgrounds of individual companies, the company cultures as well as the strategic reasons for takeovers differed widely, clear patterns emerge for both successful and unsuccessful cases.

 The North Face, here in Madrid, was a best practice post-merger integration into VF’s portfolio (Photo: Brand Pilots)